K-12 Voucher Program: FAQsInformation on Frequently Asked Questions for the Education Technology K-12 Voucher Program.

 What products or services can be purchased with the vouchers?

 Vouchers will be issued in two categories: 1) General Purpose Vouchers and 2) Specific Category Software Vouchers.
 General Purpose Vouchers may be used to purchase specific hardware (listed below) used with any operating system platform, any non-custom software for that hardware, evaluation tools, IT support services, and PD services.
 IT and PD services must be obtained from approved providers.
 Specific Category Software Vouchers may only be utilized to purchase specific categories of software (listed below) that are published or sold by any software provider.
 Both the General Purpose and Specific Category Software Vouchers may be applied in an amount no greater than the standard academic price, or if an academic price is not available, in an amount not to exceed the normal or standard price established by the manufacturer or vendor for such hardware or software.
 The following list gives examples of eligible goods and services that may be purchased with the category of the vouchers:

 General Purpose Vouchers:

-- Peripheral devices: printers, scanners, monitors, keyboards, pointing devices (e.g., mouse, trackball, interactive whiteboards, LCD projectors that are capable of accepting a data feed from a computer, etc.)
+- Peripheral devices: printers, scanners, monitors, keyboards, pointing devices (e.g., mouse, trackball, interactive whiteboards, liquid-crystal display projectors that are capable of accepting a data feed from a computer, etc.).